junghan0611/spacemacs/layers/+readers/pdf/README.md

 Prerequisites
 -------------

-Linux is the only operating system officially supported, but it\'s possible to use `pdf-tools` on macOS as well, and possibly on other Unix flavors.
+Linux is the only operating system officially supported, but it's possible to use `pdf-tools` on macOS as well, and possibly on other Unix flavors.

-You\'ll need to install a few libraries.
+You'll need to install a few libraries.
 Check the [instructions](https://github.com/vedang/pdf-tools#server-prerequisites) on `pdf-tools` page.
 Note that compiling from source might not be necessary, as the documentation states.